kaiwan/seals/README.md

 SEALS
 =====
-SEALS stand for _Simple Embedded ARM Linux System_.
+SEALS is an abbreviation for _Simple Embedded ARM Linux System_.

 The SEALS project consists of scripts that will enable one to build a simple yet complete skeletal ARM/Linux system, emulated using the powerful [QEMU][2]